-The Welsh Medium Provision Officer along with the Head of the Welsh Language is responsible for overseeing the way the university complies with the Welsh standards.
-The university's Pro Vice-Chancellor of Student Engagement has responsibility for overseeing Welsh medium services and provision across the university.
+The Welsh Medium Provision Officer along with the Head of the Welsh Language Unit is responsible for overseeing the way the University complies with the Welsh Standards.
+The University's Pro Vice-Chancellor of Student Engagement has responsibility for overseeing Welsh medium services and provision across the University.

-The university has established the Use of Welsh Committee, which is responsible for monitoring the progress of the Welsh language standards.
+The University has established the Use of Welsh Committee, which is responsible for monitoring the progress of the Welsh language Standards.
 It is a senior management committee, and meets three times during the academic year, and receives reports from the Welsh Language Unit on the implementation and monitoring of the Welsh Standards.
-The Use of Welsh Committee also submits an annual report to the university's Strategic Planning Committee and to the Board of Governors.
+The Use of Welsh Committee also submits an annual report to the University's Strategic Planning Committee and to the Board of Governors.

-The document Welsh Language Standards Cardiff Metropolitan University explaining the arrangements for overseeing compliance with the Welsh standards is currently being drafted by the Welsh Language Unit.
+The document Welsh Language Standards: Cardiff Metropolitan University explaining the arrangements for overseeing compliance with the Welsh Standards is currently being drafted by the Welsh Language Unit.
+Guidance on meeting the Standards is available on our website for all staff.